 Throughout your project on-boarding process and through each development sprint, keep your why statement in mind.
 It is the nature of software development for scope to change.
 The act of creation breeds creativity, and new ideas are sure to surface mid-development.
 Keep track of them.
 Add them to your backlog.
 Only add them to a development sprint if something of less value can be taken out.
 By running dedicating your team to the ultimate why statement of your application, and by continually seeking and responding to real-user feedback throughout development, your MVP is sure to hit its target right out of the gate.

 Do you need help defining your MVP?
-Our 6-Steps to Success can get you there.
-Take a look at our process, and then give us a call.
+Give us a call.
 We’d love to talk to you!